Updated 24 March 2022

 There are certain things that trigger the HMRC risk-based selection process, such as cash trades or high levels of capital going into and out of the owner’s personal bank account and the business account.

 Obviously, HMRC will look to investigate if there is evidence of fraud or criminal wrongdoing, but a range of innocent behaviours may also look suspect until they are properly explained.
 For example, perhaps you have high expenses compared to your income, or you are always late submitting your tax return.
+HMRC suspicion may also be a factor in how far back they look into your accounts (see below).

 The outcome of the tax investigation depends on a number of factors – the most important one of course being whether you are found to be at fault.
 Criminal convictions are relatively rare, except for cases of proven fraud.
 Most of the time you will be fined for a misdemeanour or asked to pay what you owe.